This tweet on Marijuana by Delhi Police is more like a 'guide' to smoking good pot

 A very detailed (but riddled with typos) Delhi Police news release about a seizure of marijuana said to have been imported from the US. https://t.co/bWXwRS4Hk4 pic.twitter.com/aBlhwOlTnl— Steve Herman (@W7VOA) January 1, 2019

-The arrested individuals obtained the marijuana on the dark web, paying for it in bitcoin and having it couriered to them, according to the police.
+The Delhi police further said that the arrested individuals obtained the marijuana on the dark web, paying for it in bitcoin and having it couriered to them, according to the police.
 The dark web comprises parts of the internet that require special software to view; it is often associated with the encrypted Tor network.

 The report said that the recovered marijuana was sold in Delhi for Rs 2000 a gram and 50 grams of cannabis wax worth Rs 1,00,000 was imported from the US.